20 Things To Do Before Your Moving Day

 Try to keep everyday items out until the day before you move and separate essential items like medication.
 Usually the best places to start would be the garage, loft or spare bedroom.

 14. Use quality packaging materials

 This will help avoid breakages and disappointment further down the line.
 You may need bubble wrap, packing tape, labels, marker pens and zip tie bags.
-Whilst these will be available to buy from your removal company, you will get many of these packing materials if you mention it when you request a removal quote.
-Should you decide that you do not want to do you packing, you may want to consider packing services.
+Whilst these will be available to buy from your removal company, you will get many of these packing materials if you mention them when you request a removal quote.
+Should you decide that you do not want to do your packing, you may want to consider packing services.

 15. Label boxes